 Advanced Materials for Transportation (AMT TCP)

 Activities of the AMT TCP are focused on improving vehicle energy efficiency without compromising safety, durability, performance or comfort.
-While promising lighter-weight materials could reduce consumption, studies of welding methods must be performed to ensure vehicle safety, integrity and durability.

 - Integrated surface technology to reduce engine friction